jdcrensh/create-react-app/packages/react-scripts-plugin-yarn-workspaces/README.md

+# ⚠️ DEPRECATED ️️⚠️

+This plugin is no longer needed, CRA 2.0 now plays nice with yarn workspaces!

 # Yarn Workspaces plugin for Create React App

 Use yarn workspaces in your CRA app.

 ## Install